lagom/lagom/docs/manual/scala/gettingstarted/GettingStarted.md

 Said otherwise, we believe you will be creating several services, and we felt it was important to showcase intra-service communication.

 The `lagom-scala.g8` template you used to build `hello` uses the `.sbtopts` file to increase the memory used by the `JVM` when starting your project.
 There's a few more ways to [[Increase Memory in sbt|JVMMemoryOnDev]]

+## Larger-scale sample project
+The [online-auction-scala](https://github.com/lagom/online-auction-scala) is a larger project comprising a number of services.
+Downloading this project and inspecting the source code will provide a valuable supplemental resource for this documentation.